Work-From-Home-Tech/wfht-ansible/roles/install-k3s/README.md

 ```

 Important notes about the inventory:
-- The master node must be named 'MASTER' in the inventory
+- The master node MUST be named 'MASTER' in the inventory (case-sensitive)
+- Worker nodes can have any name, but should not be named 'MASTER'
+- The master node must be accessible by all worker nodes on port 6443
 - Worker nodes will automatically join the cluster using the master's token

 ## Example Playbook